 - B52.
-At all times during the reporting period the Audit Committee consisted of three non-executive Board directors (until 30 September 2021, Messrs Lines, Bohm and Southam (Chair); between 1 October 2020 and 31 December 2020, Messrs Bohm and Southam (Chair) and Dr Streltsova; and from 1 January 2021, Messrs Vassie and Southam (Chair) and Dr Streltsova.
+At all times during the reporting period the Audit Committee consisted of three non-executive Board directors (until1 January 2022, Messrs Vassie and Southam (Chair) and Dr Streltsova; since, and currently, Messrs Vassie and Southam (Chair) and Ms Murdoch).
 In accordance with the ASXCGC best practice recommendations, all Committee members including the Chair are considered by the Board to be independent directors. - B53.
 The role of Chair is non-executive and central to the effectiveness of the Audit Committee and its contribution to the Board's overall responsibility for the financial risk management, reporting and compliance of the Company.
 The Chair leads the Committee and its meetings and is instrumental in ensuring effective communications exist between the Committee and the Board of Directors, senior management and external auditor.
 The Chair is also responsible for the following: - Ensuring the Audit Committee has appropriate procedures in place to evaluate the performance and effectiveness of the Committee as a whole and its individual Members; - Ensuring that meetings of the Audit Committee are conducted efficiently and effectively and that the quality of agendas and papers properly inform Members on matters before the Committee that facilitates effective review, analysis, discussion and decision making by Members of the Committee; - Promoting high standards of integrity and ethics; - Maintaining a close working relationship with the Managing Director/CEO, senior management and external auditor so as to facilitate an effective flow of relevant and appropriate information to the Committee; - Ensuring that the Board is kept informed on all matters relating to the activities of the Committee and overseeing any communications concerning its activities with shareholders and other key stakeholders. - B54.
 The Committee meets at least two times per annum and reports to the Board.
 The Managing Director/CEO, CFO and external auditor may by invitation attend meetings at the discretion of the Committee. - B55.
 The number of meetings of the Committee and individual member attendances is disclosed in the Annual Report each year and at paragraph B29 of this report.